Mehmet Yavuz

-Mehmet Yavuz (b.
-1973; Kâhta, d.
-9 August 2019), was a Kurdish politician and teacher in Turkey who led the Kurdish Islamist Free Cause Party from May 2018 until 7 October 2018.
+Mehmet Yavuz (1973, Kâhta – 9 August 2019), was a Kurdish politician and teacher in Turkey who led the Kurdish Islamist Free Cause Party from May 2018 until 7 October 2018.

 Biography

 Born in 1973 in the town of Kâhta in Adıyaman Province, he graduated high school in the town before moving to Konya to study at the Selcuk University Faculty of Education.
 He subsequently worked as a teacher.
 In the 2000s, he was imprisoned for two years and later worked as a teacher in Şanlıurfa.
 He began his political life by writing for Doğruhaber and serving as the Deputy Chairman and Spokesperson for Hüda-Par.
 In 2015, he criticized President Erdoğan for stating that no Kurdish issue existed in the country.
 Yavuz pointed at the fact that Kurdish was classified an 'unknown language' when spoken at the Grand National Assembly, lack of mother tongue education in Kurdish and stated that the constitution was fascist.
-I 2018, he criticized the constitution again.
+In 2018, he criticized the constitution again.

 Yavuz died from kidney cancer on 9 August 2019 in Diyarbakır.